GoodIdxThe Goodness Index

 Weak

-This profile evaluates publicly observable behavior and documented patterns.
-It does not judge hidden intention, private faith, or salvation.
+This profile measures observable public behavior and evidence, not hidden intention, private repentance, or ultimate standing before God.